Pool Chemistry: Complete Water Balance Guide

 Can I swim if pool chemistry is off?

 It depends on how far off.
 If chlorine is low (below 1 ppm), bacteria and algae can establish quickly, we recommend not swimming until corrected.
 If pH is outside the 7.2-7.8 range, it causes eye and skin irritation.
-If CC is above 0.5 ppm (strong pool smell), that is a sign of inadequate sanitation.
+If CC is above 0.5 ppm (strong pool smell), that’s a sign of inadequate sanitation.
 Minor deviations (pH at 7.7, FC at 1.5 ppm) are lower risk but still worth correcting promptly.

 For hot tub owners, pool chemistry principles apply but targets differ.
 See our hot tub water chemistry guide and hot tub chemical maintenance overview.
 Visit PoolCareHelp for all pool and spa maintenance guides.